sveltejs/vite-plugin-svelte/docs/config.md

     toggleKeyCombo?: string;

     /**
+     * define keys to drill from the active element (up selects parent, down selects child).
+     * @default {up: 'ArrowUp',down: 'ArrowDown'}
+     *
+     * This is useful when components wrap another one without providing any hoverable area between them */ drillKeys?: { up: string; down: string };

+    /**
      * inspector is automatically disabled when releasing toggleKeyCombo after holding it for a longpress
      * @default false
      */